 On February 17, 1998, SPX delivered a letter to the Board of Directors of the Company proposing to enter into the Proposed Business Combination pursuant to which shareholders of the Company would receive for each Share the Consideration in the amount of \$12.00 net in cash and 0.4796 share of SPX Common Stock.
-The Consideration had a total value of \$48.00, based on the \$75 1/16 closing price of a share of SPX Common Stock on the NYSE Composite Tape on February 13, 1998, the last trading date preceding the date of the first public preceding the date of this Prospectus.
-At the time the Offer is consummated, the Consideration may have a market value that is greater or less than either of those two amounts depending upon the market price of a share of SPX Common], the Consideration represents a Stock.
-At a total value of [], the Consideration represents a []% premium over the \$38 7/8 price at which a Share closed on the NYSE on February 13, 1998 and a []% premium over the average trading price at was Share closed on the NYSE during the 30 trading days preceding February 17,]% premium over the average trading price at which 1998, the date of the public announcement of the Proposed Business Combination.
+The Consideration had a total value of \$48.00, based on the $$75\ 1/16$ closing price of a share of SPX Common Stock on the NYSE Composite Tape on February 13, 1998, the last trading date preceding the date of the first public announcement of the Proposed Business Combination, and a total value of \$[ ], based on the \$[ ] closing price of a share of SPX Common Stock on the NYSE Composite Tape on April [ ], 1998, the last trading date preceding the date of this Prospectus.
+At the time the Offer is consummated, the Consideration may have a market value that is greater or less than either of those two amounts depending upon the market price of a share of SPX Common February 13, 1998 and a [ ]% premium over the average trading price at which a Share closed on the NYSE during the 30 trading days preceding February 17, 1998, the date of the public announcement of the Proposed Business Combination.
 Immediately following consummation of the Proposed Business Combination and after giving effect to the issuance of the SPX Common Stock in the transaction, the shareholders of the Company (other than SPX) would own approximately 70% of the then outstanding shares of SPX Common Stock.